intel/iot-js-api/api/ocf/server.md

 <a name="requestoptions"></a>
 The `options` property is an object whose properties represent the `REST` query parameters passed along with the request as a JSON-serializable dictionary.
 The semantics of the parameters are application-specific (e.g. requesting a resource representation in metric or imperial units).
 For instance request options may be used with the [retrieve](./client.md/#retrieveoptions) request.

-In addition, the `observe` flag for OCF retrieve requests is exposed as a `boolean` property on `options`.
+<a name="observeflag"></a>
+The `observe` property is a flag for OCF retrieve requests that tells whether observation for the requested resource should be on or off.
+For requests other than `"retrieve"` the value SHOULD be `undefined`.

 #### `OcfRequest` methods
 <a name="respond"></a>